SecretestSquirrel/BitcoinPrivacyGuide/secure.md

 ### Trade-offs

-Unless your chosen wallet is backed by your own node, you are trusting someone elses.
+Unless your chosen wallet is backed by your own node, you are trusting someone else's.
 This means that your transactional data and wallet balances are being served by someone else and they can theoretically eavesdrop on your on-chain activity.
-However, most users aren't likely to run a node **before** they even hold their own keys, the natural learning progression doesn't work that way.
+However, most users aren't likely to run a node **before** they even hold their own keys; the natural learning progression doesn't work that way.
 If you feel confident in setting up your own node first then skip ahead to the [scrutinise](https://bitcoinprivacy.guide/scrutinise.html) section and then come back here to continue with the guide.

-But if that sounds a bit too much for you right now don't panic, we will fix that later in the guide.
+But if that sounds a bit too much for you right now don't panic; we will fix that later in the guide.

-Holding your own keys is a big responsibility, there are no refunds in Bitcoin.
+Holding your own keys is a big responsibility, **there are no refunds in Bitcoin.**

   ***

-  Now you know how to obtain secure privately, let's [segregate it](https://bitcoinprivacy.guide/segregate.html).
+  Now that you know how to obtain and secure bitcoin privately, let's [segregate it](https://bitcoinprivacy.guide/segregate.html).